hmarr/vitals/README.md

 ## Install

-Download the [latest release](https://github.com/hmarr/vitals/releases/latest), and move it to "/Applications".
-Right-click the app in Finder then select "Open" from the context menu.
+1. Download and extract the zip file from the [latest GitHub release](https://github.com/hmarr/vitals/releases/latest).
+2. Drag the file called Vitals into your computer's Applications folder.
+3. Within the Applications folder, right-click the app, then select “Open” from the menu that pops up.
+(It's not notarised, which is why you'll need to right-click.)

 ## Usage